Calgary Stampede, Canadian Rockies & Glacier

 Day 5 - Lake Louise/Columbia Icefield/ Yoho Valley

 A day of exploration lies ahead, as we set out through some of the great most popular locales in the Canadian Rockies.
 Our excursion begins in Lake Louise, where the surrounding mountain vistas are complemented by the turquoise-colored waters of the glacier-fed lake.
 We enjoy ample time to explore here before continuing to the Columbia Icefield via Icefields Parkway - Canada’s most scenic highway.
 Upon arrival at the icefield, we board an Ice Explorer and head out for an unforgettable experience atop an expansive glacier.
 The final expedition of the day takes us into the beautifully scenic Yoho Valley.
 The valley is a must-see for anyone visiting Yoho National Park, with its picturesque views of gnarly rock formations, towering mountains, lush forests and more.
 We travel along Yoho Valley Road and see famed sites, such as the Spiral Tunnels - a marvel of engineering that made it possible for trains to pass through the steep grade of Kicking Horse Pass.
-We also gaze upon Cathedral Mountain and Takakkaw Falls, the beautiful Emerald Lake and pristine vistas around each bend in the road.
-Take them all in before returning to Banff, where the evening is at leisure.
+Return to Banff, where the evening is at leisure.
 Overnight Banff, AB.
 (B)